 Our “lobby” is now named the Krumbach Narthex in honor of Jake Krumbach.
 He was a lifelong member of the church – he had photos of his confirmation here many years ago – and donated all the carpeting in the sanctuary and narthex in 2003.
 Jake’s bequest to Saint Paul’s in his will was roughly the same size (adjusted for inflation) as Minnie Wedekind’s bequest in the 1960s.
 Jake is responsible for last summer’s roof repairs and much more.

 Anybody who thinks it’s easy or inexpensive to maintain a 60 year old building like ours is living in a dream world.
 Without the dedication of our custodian, Vicki Schutt, and our maintenance committee – Ron Wolf, Gil Brant, and Werner Specht – our church would be in bad shape.

-This summer, our Nursery (next to the church office) is getting a facelift, thanks to the Wee Wisdom Preschool (which will be using the room in the mornings beginning in September).
-A new paint job, brand new toys and books, new furniture (the rocking chairs stay), and a new changing table are coming soon.
+This summer, our Nursery (next to the church office) got a facelift.
+Fresh paint, brand new toys and books, and new furniture have arrived (the rocking chairs stay), and a new changing table is coming soon.

 For All the Latest News This Summer,